Clamp (manga artists): 1990–1999

 Genki Comics began serializing Duklyon: Clamp School Defenders in August 1991, which became the work that the three artists Mokona, Nekoi, and Igarashi enjoyed working on most.
 In March 1990, Wings began serializing Tokyo Babylon.
 In December 1990, Monthly Asuka ran Clamp School Detectives, and in May 1992, it began serializing X.

 Clamp was serialized by many other magazines and publishers including Kobunsha publishing Shirahime-Syo: Snow Goddess Tales on June 10, 1992.
-In 1993, Clamp released two different manga: in March, Miyuki-chan in Wonderland, which began serializing in Newtype, and in November, Magic Knight Rayearth which was serialized in Nakayoshi.
+In 1993, Clamp released four different manga: in March, Miyuki-chan in Wonderland, which began serializing in Newtype, in June, a Manga adaptations of Rex: A Dinosaur's Story, which serializing in Asuka Comics DX, in November, Magic Knight Rayearth which began serialized in Nakayoshi, and in December, The One I Love which was serialized in Monthly Young Rose.
 Nakayoshi also began to serialize Cardcaptor Sakura in May 1996; Ohkawa, Clamp's leader and storyboarder, particularly enjoyed working on Cardcaptor Sakura because unlike many of her previous works, it wasn't tragic.
-Kadokawa Shoten published The One I Love on July 17, 1995.
 Wish first began serializing in Asuka Comics DX in October 1996.
 In December 1998, Suki: A Like Story began first serializing in Asuka Comics DX, and in January 1999, Angelic Layer first began serializing in Monthly Shōnen Ace.